 By kayaking along Haro Strait, through the Wasp Islands, and into the Cypress Island Marine Reserve, you spend significant time in the wildlife hotspots of the San Juan Islands.
 Exciting marine animal encounters are a possibility all along this route, as are porpoise sightings, sea lions, and the densest population of harbor seals on the planet.
 Bald eagles nest on nearly every island you explore, and sea birds are everywhere.

 By selecting the 5-Day trip from San Juan Island to Anacortes you are choosing a one-of-a-kind experience.
 No backtracking, new campsites every day, and the opportunity to see more wildlife than on any other sea kayaking trip in the San Juan Islands.

 From start to finish you will get to see the entire archipelago as the quaint pastoral landscape, dotted with beautiful seaside homes, gives way to the heavily forested and more mountainous landscape of the eastern San Juan Islands.
-With its glacier covered volcanic peaks, Mount Baker appears suddenly through gaps between islands and provides one of the most dramatic landscapes in Washington State.
-Each night your island campsites offer a slightly new sunset and a brand new perspective of this lovely island group.
+With its glacier-covered volcanic peaks, Mount Baker appears suddenly through gaps between islands and provides one of the most dramatic landscapes in Washington State.
+Each night, your island campsites offer a slightly new sunset and a brand new perspective of this lovely island group.

 This is an authentic kayak expedition camping experience!
-Once you depart from San Juan Island you will be entirely self-sufficient, carrying all that you need in your kayaks.
-Your campsites are all on peaceful marine parks and offer splendid views right from your tent.
-Due to the dry climate of the San Juan Islands there is not enough water for showering, although many provide potable water.
+Once you depart from San Juan Island you will be entirely self-sufficient, carrying all you need in your kayaks.
+Your campsites are all in peaceful marine parks and offer splendid views right from your tent.
+Due to the dry climate of the San Juan Islands, there is not enough water for showering, although many provide potable water.
 There is no electricity at these campgrounds and so we recommend bringing an external battery for your electronic needs.
 Washington State Parks operates well-maintained toilet facilities at each camp area.